Skip to content

 • When pasting, you delete the existing event schedule items.
 If you paste on a group level (the focus is on an event group), this is the same as pasting on all underlying events.

-• If it is not possible to delete certain schedule items of an event (because resources are still booked on that schedule item), then you cannot paste a schedule on the event and this action will not be active.
+• If it isn’t possible to delete certain schedule items of an event (because resources are still booked on that schedule item), then you can’t paste a schedule on the event and this action won’t be active.

 By selecting multiple schedule items (via the checkboxes on the left in the list), you can delete multiple schedule items simultaneously via the context menu.